+2.3.
+Revision Procedures

+- 2.3.1.
+Developer MUST provide internal documentation for the methods and procedures pertaining to revising the Taxonomy and its supporting documentation. - 2.3.2.
+Developer SHOULD create public revision procedures that SHOULD include review and comment periods.

+2.4.
+Tools

-- 2.3.
-Revision Procedures - 2.3.1.
-Developer shall provide internal documentation for the methods and procedures pertaining to revising the Taxonomy and its supporting documentation. - 2.3.2.
-Developer shall create public revision procedures that must include review and comment periods. - 2.4.
-Tools - 2.4.1.
-Developer shall discuss tools for preparers, such as for validation and accuracy. - 2.4.2.
-Developer shall discuss whether tools shall be provided for consumers. - 2.4.3.
-Developer shall provide at least two sample instance documents.
+- 2.4.1.
+Developer MUST discuss tools for preparers, such as for validation and accuracy. - 2.4.2.
+Developer MUST discuss whether tools will be provided for consumers. - 2.4.3.
+Developer MUST provide at least two sample instance documents.